mauricionr/at-the-drive-in-redux/README.md

 make dev
 ```

+# TODO

+- [] cleanup peerflix server if already running

 # Thanks

-Thank you [Dan Abramov](https://twitter.com/dan_abramov) for creating [redux](https://github.com/gaearon/redux).
+Thank you [Dan Abramov](https://twitter.com/dan_abramov) for the inspiration and for creating [redux](https://github.com/gaearon/redux)!

-Also, the [redux-example](https://github.com/quangbuule/redux-example) helped a lot with getting up and running.
+Also, this [redux-example](https://github.com/quangbuule/redux-example) helped a lot with getting up and running.